awesome-pro/neon-website/content/docs/guides/auth-clerk.md

 ## Conclusion

-In this guide, we walked through setting up a simple Next.js application with user authentication using Clerk and a Neon Postgres database.
+In this guide, we walked through setting up a simple Next.js application with user authentication using Clerk and a Neon LangChaindatabase.
 We defined a database schema using Drizzle ORM, generated migrations, and interacted with the database to store and retrieve user data.

 Next, we can add more routes and features to the application.
 The Clerk middleware ensures that only authenticated users can access any app routes, and the `ClerkProvider` component provides the user context to each of them.